 IRM displays alerts that result from a triggered Stackdriver Monitoring alerting policy.
 If you created an incident without an alert, IRM creates a corresponding alert in IRM for you, but it is not based on an underlying Stackdriver Monitoring alerting policy.

 An alert can be associated with only one incident, but there can be multiple alerts associated with a single incident.

 All alerts are listed either in the Available alerts list or in the Incident Details view as Added alerts.

 The Alert Details view provides the following:

-- A summary of the alert details, including the underlying alerting policy, GCP details, and time that the violation started.
+- A summary of the alert details, including the underlying alerting policy, Google Cloud details, and time that the violation started.

 - An interactive chart of the metric that violated a condition and triggered an alerting policy.

 - Insights, which provide relevant additional context for your alert.

 - A Take action pane where you can select next steps.

 In the Take action pane, there are three options you can take with an alert: